-Before the discussion on how to use a network switch, you should have a general understanding of the function of switch in networking first.
-Normally, a network switch is used to expand network.
+Before the discussion on how to use a network switch, you should have a general understanding of the function of a switch in networking first.
+Normally, a network switch is used to expand the network.
 It is usually used to connect computers and other devices to a wired network.
 Then, how to use a network switch properly?

 Parameters to Consider Before Using a Network Switch

 As you may know, there are different types of switches in networking.
-Therefore, you can use Ethernet switch according to its characters.
-Listed below are different aspects you should consider on how to use a network switch:
+Therefore, you can use the Ethernet switch according to its characters.
+Listed below are different aspects you should consider how to use a network switch:

-Generally, you can find fixed configuration switches in Fast Ethernet with a speed of 10/100 Mbps, gigabit Ethernet switch of 10/100/1000 Mbps and 10GbE switch of 10/100/1000/10000 Mbps and even some Ethernet switches of 25, 40 or even 100 Gbps!
+Generally, you can find fixed configuration switches in Fast Ethernet with a speed of 10/100 Mbps, Gigabit Ethernet switch of 10/100/1000 Mbps and 10GbE switch of 10/100/1000/10000 Mbps and even some Ethernet switches of 25, 40 or even 100 Gbps!
 Currently, gigabit Ethernet switch is the most popular switch among all Ethernet switches and is widely used for its cost-effective character.
-10GbE switch is more popular in data centers for higher speed and a relatively lower price.
+A 10GbE switch is more popular in data centers for higher speed and a relatively lower price.
 However, you still need to use a network switch according to the speed you need.
 These Ethernet switches have a number of uplink ports and downlink ports.
 Downlinks connect to end users, while uplinks connect to other switches or to the network infrastructure.
-Connect right cables (copper or fiber) to each port providing with different speeds.
+Connect right cables (copper or fiber) to each port providing at different speeds.

 Fixed configuration switches typically come in 5, 8, 10, 16, 24, 28, 48, and 54-port configurations.
 These ports may be a combination of SFP/SFP+ slots for fiber connectivity and RJ-45 connectors on the front for copper connectivity.
-Connect RJ-45 ports with cooper cables to get transmission of up to 100m and connect SFP/SFP+ slots with optical transceivers to reach distance up to 120km if you need.
+Connect RJ-45 ports with copper cables to get transmission of up to 100m and connect SFP/SFP+ slots with optical transceivers to reach a distance up to 120km if you need.

-In addition to the most common considerations above, how to use Ethernet switch in detail?
+In addition to the most common considerations above, how to use an Ethernet switch in detail?
 Look at the guidance below:

 - Configure your switch: Connect a computer to the switch using the IP address found in the switch manual.
-Set up the IP address for the switch, network address and netmask.
+Set up the IP address for the switch, network address, and netmask.